openhab/openhab-addons/bundles/org.openhab.binding.modbus.kermi/README.md

 ## Persistence

 You can / should persist some items you want to track, maybe you track your power consumption with another device (PV-System or 'smart' electricity meter), so you can compare these values.

+Suggestion / Optional:
-As these values are long-running ones, maybe you should invest a little amount of time using influx as persistance (additionally to your existing).
+As these (power & temperature) values are long-running ones, maybe you should invest a little amount of time using influxDB as persistence (additionally to your existing default persistence in openHAB).
-Influx DB is the best storage for long terms and uses very small space for its data.
+InfluxDB is a good storage-solution for long terms and uses very small space for its data.
 Please read the documentation for better understanding how it works.

-Simple: Install influxDB (>2.x) on a system within your network and enter your configuration settings in openhab using the influxdb-binding.
-As you do not track that mass of data you can use a raspberry pi with and SSD attaches to it (do NOT use an SD-card as database-storage).

 ### Visualization